Pomax/ReactRoutedExample/README.md

    HTLM document, by having a React component that has a render() function that literally starts with `return <html>.....</html>;`.

-The first app gets bundled as a `bundle.js` file, the second app is used by the express server to generate page content for URL, but with one extra bit: in addition to being a full HTML document is also contains a script element
+The first app gets bundled as a `bundle.js` file, the second app is used by an express server to generate page content for URL, but with one extra bit: in addition to being a full HTML document is also contains a script element